 %y- 2 digit year

 %m) and day (

 %d).
-Also notice that we include the dashes that separate each component in each date cell of our data.
+Also notice that you include the dashes that separate each component in each date cell of your data.

 NOTE: look up